 Elizabeth heard a commotion downstairs and determined the gentleman had been let in.
 He had perfect timing!
 She took one last glance in the mirror, tidied a few strands of wayward hair, and then stepped from her room.

 She hurried down the stairs to find her sisters and mother gathered in the drawing room.

 “What is all the commotion?” she asked innocently.

 “A gentleman has just been shown into your father’s study!
-We believe it is our new neighbour,” Mrs. Bennet said.
+We believe it is our new neighbour, Mr. Bingley,” Mrs. Bennet said.

-“I know it must be Mr. Bingley, for we have never seen him before!”
+“I know it must be him, for it is someone we have never seen before!”
 Kitty cried.
-“Lydia and I saw him through the window when he walked up.
+“Lydia and I saw him through the window when he came up with his horse.
 I think he is quite handsome.”

 Lydia tossed her head.
 “I have seen much handsomer men.
 Perhaps if he were in regimentals, his appearance would be much improved.”

 Mary looked up from her needlework.
 “I doubt that we shall ever see him in regimentals, Lydia.”
 She shook her head.
 “Men of fortune have no need to join the military.”